-From the provisions of the Child Rights Act 2003, only persons who are adults of not less than 25 years can adopt a child.
+From the above section, only persons who are adults of not less than 25 years can adopt a child.
 While married couples can adopt a child of either sex, an unmarried person who wishes to adopt a child can only adopt a child of the same sex as him or her.

-Not all persons are eligible for adoption, only a juvenile can be adopted.
+Not all persons are eligible for adoption, only a juvenile can be adopted as Section 277 of the Act defines a child as a person under the age of eighteen years.
 A juvenile is a person below the age of 17.

 An application is usually made to the court in a prescribed form accompanied by relevant documents.
 (In practice, the application to the court cannot be made by the adopter on his own without first obtaining the consent of the government welfare agency or department.)

-1.Where the applicant is a married couple, their marriage certificate or sworn declaration of marriage;
+(a) where the applicant is a married couple, their marriage certificate or a sworn declaration of marriage;

-2.Birth certificate or sworn declaration of age of the applicant or each of the applicants as the case may be;
+(b) the birth certificate or sworn declaration of age of each applicant;

-4. A medical certificate of fitness of the applicant or each of the applicants from a government hospital;
+(d) a medical certificate of the fitness of the applicant from a Government hospital; and

-5. Such other documents, requirements and information as the Court may require for the purpose of adoption
+(e) such other documents, requirements and information as the Court may require for the purposes of the adoption.

 Once the court is satisfied with the application and the relevant documents, the court will order for an investigation into the applicant, so as to assess the suitability of the applicant as an adopter.
 The investigation is usually by a Social Welfare officer, Supervision Officer and any other persons as the Court may determine.

 A guardian ad litem is a unique type of guardian in a relationship that has been created by a court order only for the duration of a legal action.
 They are special representative for infants, minors and mentally incompetent persons all of whom generally need help protecting their rights in court.